drodz11/colors-of-ozu/pages/about.md

 These tools are all free and open-source.
 FFmpeg perhaps carries the steepest learning curve in that its use requires familiarity with the command-line and knowledge of FFmpeg structure and syntax.
 Alternatively, ImageJ, a GUI-based image analysis application developed by the National Institute of Health, has a multitude of functionalities, options, and settings which may not be immediately intuitive to novice users.
 Information and resources related to using these tools can be found in the "Resources & Learning Tools" section at the bottom of this page.

 #### _Extracting a series of stills or "slices" from a digital video file_

-A number of methods exist for transforming a digital video file into a series of still images.
-As Ferguson describes in ["Digital Surrealism"](http://www.digitalhumanities.org/dhq/vol/11/1/000276/000276.html), the Export feature built into the Quicktime Media Player (native to Mac OSX) can accomplish this in a fairly straightforward way.
+As described by both Sample and Ferguson, one way of beginning the process of visually analyzing a motion-picture is convert the time-based media into a series of still images that can be more malleably manipulated by image analysis software.
+A number of methods exist for performing this task.
+As Ferguson describes in "Digital Surrealism," the Export feature built into the Quicktime Media Player (native to Mac OSX) can accomplish this in a fairly straightforward way.
 Similarly, Mark Sample's ["Sample Reality"](https://www.samplereality.com/) blog provides helpful [step-by-step instructions](https://www.samplereality.com/2017/11/15/image-analysis/) for the same procedure using the VLC media player.

 The method I will provide here uses an FFmpeg command to create a series of still images.
 The benefits of this method are two-fold: 1) it does not rely on access to proprietary, platform-specific software, and 2) unlike the VLC method--which requires a video file be played back in real time--the FFmpeg command will extract stills at a regular interval over any duration in a fraction of the time.
-Additionally, the FFmpeg method allows for more control over the image output with regard to maintaining important formal characteristics.
-Namely, the aspect ratio.
+Additionally, the FFmpeg method allows for more control over the image output with regard to maintaining important formal characteristics like the aspect ratio.

 The following command, modified from an [example provided on the FFmpeg Wiki](https://trac.ffmpeg.org/wiki/Create%20a%20thumbnail%20image%20every%20X%20seconds%20of%20the%20video) after [consulting with the good folks who run the FFmpeg Twitter account](https://twitter.com/clavilux_of_FL/status/1239969705575636993), was used to create the stills: